egarrisxn/jquery-quiz-game-2023/README.md

 - CSS3 (Bootstrap): Styling and layout.
 - JavaScript (jQuery): Interactivity and dynamic behavior.
 - Local Storage: Store data locally within the browser for enhanced user experience.
+- GitHub Pages: Used to host and publish application.

 ## Installation